anglyan/anglyan.github.io/docs/research/growth.md

 predict growth within high surface area materials.
 These allow us to translate our fundamental understanding to wafer and feature length scales that are relevant for advanced manufacturing applications.

+What role can machine learning play in all of this?
+I am exploring multiple approaches, from self-driving tools that can explore and optimize new processes without a human in the loop, to surrogate models that can sidestep the need of doing complex simulations and directly use the data that we get from inline metrology and characterization tools to predict how to improve the way we make the materials.

 ## And beyond